apollographql/router/.changesets/maint_garypen_3533_istio_warn.md

 The root cause is that the router is executing and attempting to retrieve uplink schemas while the istio-proxy is simultaneously modifying network configuration.

-This new warning message will direct users to information which should help them to configure their kubernetes cluster or pod to avoid this problem.
+This new warning message directs users to information which should help them to configure their Kubernetes cluster or pod to avoid this problem.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/3545